ajakaja/ajakaja.github.io/math.md

 ## References

-I also write myself references which, dunno, could be useful somebody else I guess.
+Here are some references which, dunno, could be useful to somebody else.
 These are generally less polished and might just be wrong in places, watch out.

 {:class="bare"}
 * [Bayesian Inference]({% link _notes/bayes.md %})